Welcome to PYPteachingtools.com

 Why I'm A Fan: I’ve been using these in my IB PYP classroom for years and years and years and, every time, they stimulate thought provoking conversations from the children all whilst aiding in developing conceptual awareness.
 Simple to implement and integrate into any inquiry, any subject, you will get a lot of bang for your buck!

-I usually begin using them as part of doing the groundwork in the first week of our inquiry as we are tuning in, unpacking...
+I usually begin using them as a generalisation tool; part of doing the groundwork in the first week of our inquiry as we are tuning in, unpac...

 Continue Reading